-Join Gerry O'Brien for an in-depth discussion in this video Throwing exceptions, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Throwing exceptions, part of Learning C#.

 When working with structured exception handling in your C Sharp application, there may be times where you don't want to handle the exception in the function in which it was generated.
 A good example of this might be, where you have written exception handling routines that are responsible for writing out the specific exception information to log files that you can then review later on and determine why the application crashed.
 The example that we're going to show here is relatively simple.
 It's not dealing with any logging information or writing out to any files, but we have a structured exception handling process set up within our code.
 We actually have two exception handling routines.
 One in the main method, and one within the divide method.
 And, the reason that I've set it up this way is to show you an example of how you can throw your own exceptions back up the call stack, and also provide more specific information than what the .Net framework exception classes provide.
 This would be an example of you providing more detailed information to write into some kind of an exception log or an application log, that allows you to troubleshoot a little bit later on.
 So what we have here is in the main method, we're going to collect an error message here as well for output in whichever routine or whichever exception handler catches this.
 And in our case, it's going to be the DivideByZeroException.
 We wrap our Divide function within one triblock, so that we can catch any exceptions that are thrown from that.